 Yet, the temperature won’t stop you from pursuing your dream.
 If you dare to, you can trek to your desired places at any time of the year.

 3. Hiking around the valley: Suitable for all season

-A high altitude mountain trek is popular among travellers.
+A high-altitude mountain trek is popular among travelers.
 Besides this, you can also go for short and easy hikes around the valley.
 We have different hike routes around the valley for a shorter time.
 You need not worry if you are unable to go on mountain treks.
 Instead, you can enjoy treks around the valley.

 The hillocks surrounding Kathmandu are perfect for short and easy hikes.
 The different hike routes- Champadevi, Chandragiri, Nagarjuna- Jamacho, Shivapuri, Changunarayan, Nagarkot, Ranikot, Dhulikhel.
 Since the temperature around the valley is similar, you can visit these places any time of the year.
 But, you have to be careful of leeches and earthworms during Rainy seasons.